my1396/Econ-Study/_posts/2024-08-12-Productivity-Tools.md

 Or VS Code includes a button in the Settings UI gutter which can be used to switch between JSON and graphical view.

 <img src="https://drive.google.com/thumbnail?id=1-l2nIxBZuTRE5_zHkirjS4HzZ_5c-be5&sz=w1000" alt="VS Settings" style="display: block; margin-right: auto; margin-left: auto; zoom:80%;" />

+Q: How to spell check code and document?
+A: Use the extension [Code Spell Checker](https://marketplace.visualstudio.com/items?itemName=streetsidesoftware.code-spell-checker).
+Click on the 💡(lightbulb), then use `Cmd`+`.` to select.

 ___